Part 2 (Twin Peaks): Events

 In Buckhorn, Hastings sits inside his cell, seemingly anxious.
 Detective Dave Macklay (Brent Briscoe) accompanies Hastings's wife Phyllis in the cell, warning them that the visit will be short; Hastings thanks him.
 Phyllis tells Hastings that according to their attorney, George Bautzer (Neil Dickson), he will not be released on bail; Hastings insists that he did not kill Davenport, but says he dreamt about being there.
 Phyllis insists that he was there, and reveals that she knew about his affair with Davenport; Hastings responds that he knew she was having an affair with George and possibly someone else.
 She taunts him with the prospect of a life in prison; Macklay comes to dismiss Phyllis, leaving Hastings in despair.
 At the station's entrance, Phyllis meets George, informs him that Bill is aware of their affair, and instructs him not to walk her out and to meet her later at her place; George then discusses with Macklay how Hastings and Phyllis feel.
 Two cells away from Hastings, a dark figure (Stewart Strauss) sits on the bed and disappears, leaving only its head to float upward.
 Phyllis returns home; in the living room, she finds Cooper's doppelgänger, whom she recognizes and greets as a pleasant surprise.
 The doppelgänger says that she followed human nature perfectly and then shoots her in the head with George's gun, which he then drops.

 In Las Vegas, Nevada, Duncan Todd (Patrick Fischler) calls Roger (Joe Adler) in his office; after handing him money, he instructs him to tell "her" that she has the job.
 Roger asks Todd why he lets "him" do "these things," to which Todd replies that Roger had better not get involved with people like "him".

 In a restaurant, Cooper's doppelgänger eats creamed corn with Darya (Nicole LaLiberte), Ray (George Griffith) and Jack (Steve Baker).
-Ray ironically remarks that Jack barely touched his "three dinners"; he then discusses the plan for the coming days with the doppelgänger, who says he will need to be on his own for a while.
+Ray sarcastically remarks that Jack barely touched his "three dinners"; he then discusses the plan for the coming days with the doppelgänger, who says he will need to be on his own for a while.
 Ray assures the doppelgänger that he will get the information he needs from Betty, Hastings's secretary; the doppelgänger replies that he doesn't need the information, but wants it.

 In the Ghostwood forest, Hawk (Michael Horse) searches through the woods with a flashlight.
 He receives a call from Margaret Lanterman (Catherine Coulson), who asks him where he is walking.
 When Hawk replies that something is supposed to happen there, Margaret says, "the stars turn and the time presents itself," and tells Hawk to be careful, inviting him for coffee and pie at her house.
 Hawk thanks her and promises to tell her what happens, then ends the call; he arrives at Glastonbury Grove, where red curtains faintly appear and disappear.